tewhatuora/api-standards/docs/api-development/01-Synchronous APIs/09-Headers.md

 **<span class="smallcaps">SHOULD</span>**

-The Content-Location header indicates the location of the requested resource.
-It should be an absolute and not a relative link.
+<ApiStandard id="HNZAS_SHOULD_USE_CONTENT_LOCATION" type="MUST" toolTip="The Content-Location header SHOULD indicate the absolute location of the requested resource.">The Content-Location header **SHOULD** indicate the location of the requested resource and be an absolute link.</ApiStandard>

 **<span class="smallcaps">Example</span>**